qiz-li/schoolovy/README.md

 # Schoolovy
 > Auto-like Schoology posts & comments

-Share some love using this Python script to automatically like *all posts & comments* in your [Schoology](https://www.schoology.com/) feed (20 posts max).
+Share some love using this Python script to automatically like *all posts & comments* in your [Schoology](https://www.schoology.com/) feed (most recent 20 posts).

 ## Installation
 Clone from GitHub: